dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 In recent releases, .NET has introduced many new APIs for vectorization.
 The vast majority of them are hardware specific, so they require users to provide an implementation per processor architecture (such as x86, x64, Arm64, WASM, or other platforms), with the option of using the most optimal instructions for hardware that is executing the code.

-.NET 7 introduced a set of new APIs for `Vector64<T>`, `Vector128<T>` and `Vector256<T>` for writing hardware-agnostic, cross platform vectorized code (`Vector512<T>` is being introduced in .NET 8).
+.NET 7 introduced a set of new APIs for `Vector64<T>`, `Vector128<T>` and `Vector256<T>` for writing hardware-agnostic, cross platform vectorized code.
+Similarly, .NET 8 introduced `Vector512<T>`.
 The purpose of this document is to introduce you to the new APIs and provide a set of best practices.

 ## Code structure